 Fourth Year, Fall

-* Students may wish to take PDE 100 Career and Major Exploration this semester.
+* Students are encouraged to take PDE 100 Career and Major Exploration this semester.

-** Students may register for PDE 400 Professional Development Experience and PDE 401 Professional Practice Seminar after completing 60 hours of undergraduate coursework.
+** Students may register for PDE 350 Professional Practice Seminar and PDE 400 Professional Development Experience after completing 60 hours of undergraduate coursework.

 Important Note

-Some courses used to fulfill the major's requirements can also be used to fulfill a student's general education requirements.
+Some courses that fulfill the major's requirements can also be used to fulfill a student's general education requirements.

 View More